quintel/documentation/general/demand.md

 Industry
 --------

-The Industry sector contains the economic sector 'industry' and also includes the energy sector (mining and refining) .
-The level of detail of this sector is limited in the ETM.
+The Industry sector contains the economic sector 'industry' and also includes the energy sector (mining and refining).
+The industry sector is divided into three sub-sectors:

+- the chemical industry
+- the metal industry
+- the other industry

+The level of detail of this sector depends on the sub-sector.
 Only a distinction is made between electricity and heat.
 There is no distinction between different temperatures of heat required.
-This year, Quintel aims to improve this part of the model significantly.

 Agriculture
 -----------